rafa3127/BalanceBookJS/README.md

 - **Bulk operations don't rehidrate**: `updateMany` and `deleteMany` return counts, not updated instances.
 Objects in memory are not automatically synchronized.
 - **Firebase batch limits**: The FirebaseAdapter automatically handles Firestore's 500 operations per batch limit.
 - **Firestore indexes**: Multi-field queries require composite indexes in Firebase Console.
+- **SQL compatibility**: SQLAdapter is tested with PostgreSQL and SQLite.
+MySQL support requires manual ID handling as `.returning()` is not fully supported.

 ## Error Handling